Elite. What does that even mean? To achieve a level that is above the norm. Here is a humble story of a man who does that and how you too can do it.

 I started the first competition by seeing the amazing before and after photos that weren’t hype, and they had made real change.

 It was real; I knew the plan works, plain and simple.

 I read that if you practice anything for 30 days, it becomes a habit.
 So I gave it a go.
 I had everything in front of me that I needed to do.
 Everything in the plan I did: the goals, the visualizing, the before pictures, the meals, the training… I followed it to a T,

 Running in the morning was the “best way to burn fat”, so I was up at 5 am in the cold winds of November hitting the pavement.
 My lungs were turning to ice, but that didn’t matter, whatever I had to do, I was going to do it, whether I liked it or not.

-The end of the first competition the results were “not bad”.
-I had trimmed up and gained some muscle but I fell short of my goal.
+At the end of the first competition, the results were “not bad”.
+I had trimmed up and gained some muscle, but I fell short of my goal.
 So I was off to the second competition.

-The second competition I started but gave up half way through because competing in a table tennis match on the winter wasn’t part of my plan.
+The second competition I started but gave up halfway through because competing in a table tennis match in the winter wasn’t part of my plan.
 My move to other place destroyed me.
 “Start over and do it right”, I said.